adr1enbe4udou1n/blog/content/posts/14-a-beautiful-gitops-day-4/index.md

 Push it and wait a minute, and go to `pgadmin.kube.rocks` and login with chosen credentials.
 Now try to register a new server with `postgresql-primary.postgres` as hostname, and the rest with your PostgreSQL credential on previous installation.
 It should work !

 {{< alert >}}
-If you won't wait, do `flux reconcile kustomization flux-system --with-source` (require `flux-cli`).
+If you won't wait each time after code push, do `flux reconcile kustomization flux-system --with-source` (require `flux-cli`).
 It also allows easy debugging by printing any syntax error in your manifests.
-It applies for every push from the flux repo.
 {{< /alert >}}

 You can test the read replica too by register a new server using the hostname `postgresql-read.postgres`.
 Try to do some update on primary and check that it's replicated on read replica.
-Any modification on replicas should be rejected as well.
+Any modification on replicas should be rejected as it's on transaction read only mode.

 It's time to use some useful apps.